sasithaJay/sasithaJay/README.md

 - 🌱 I’m currently learning **Java, C#, Data Structures & PHP**

-- 👨‍💻 All of my projects are available at [https://github.com/SasithaJay](https://github.com/SasithaJay)
+- 👨‍💻 All of my projects are available at [https://github.com/SasithaJay](https://github.com/SasithaJay).
+So check out.

 - 📫 How to reach me **sasitha01jay@gmail.com**